Mondo (drink)

 Mondo was a line of fruit-flavored beverages marketed primarily towards children.
 Manufactured and distributed by the Jel Sert Company, production of Mondo began in 1991 and ended in 2021 or 2022.

 Mondo resembled both Kool-Aid Bursts and the discontinued Betty Crocker Squeezit.
-The product, referred to as Mondo Fruit Squeezers by the company, was sold in six-packs of 6.75 oz recyclable plastic containers.
+The product, referred to as Mondo Fruit Squeezers by the company, was sold in six-packs of 6.75 oz (200 ml) recyclable plastic containers.

 Flavors

-JelSert currently produces 11 flavors of Mondo.
-Of these 11 flavors only 8 are advertised on their website.
+JelSert produced 11 flavors of Mondo: